Vim Mode

 Treesitter

 Treesitter is a powerful tool that Zed uses to understand the structure of your code.
-These commands help you navigate your code semantically.
+Zed provides motions that change the current cursor position, and text objects that can be used as the target of actions.

 Command | Default Shortcut |